PogChonk/Cross-Application-Communication/README.md

 # Cross-Application Communication

 #### Ever wondered how to send a message from a 3rd party application to Roblox, like a *Remote Connection*?
-Well look no farther!
+Well, look no farther!
 This Github will explain all 3 steps of how to achieve this!

 #